Best practices

 2. docstrings are used sometimes when required to state something

 It is also fine when you have different users that use your code.
 And you do not want to break everything for them.
-In this case, this rule can be configured.
+In this case, this rule can be ignored.

 Added in version 0.1.0.